threadi/nested-ordered-lists-block-editor/readme.txt

 - Added minification of generated styles to optimize loading times
 - Added new hooks
 - Added help page for first steps
+- Added check if Block Editor is disabled and show warning about it
 - New minimum requirement to WordPress 6.6 and PHP 8.1
 - Moved changelog to GitHub
 - Renamed CSS-handle